FortressFinance/docs/protocol/yield-optimizers/concentrators.md

 more of the vault assets accumulate, while the amount of vault shares remain unchanged.

+While holding vault shares, holders accumulate rewards.
+All accrued rewards can be claimed at any time, even if vault shares are not owned anymore.
+In other words, users can claim rewards that already accrued, even if further rewards are not accruing anymore.

 Users may chose to utilize fortTokens in different DeFi Protocols or Fortress Strategies for additional capital efficiency.